DidelotDevops/ansible-pip/README.md

 ## Author Information

 This role was created in 2017 by [Jeff Geerling](https://www.jeffgeerling.com/), author of [Ansible for DevOps](https://www.ansiblefordevops.com/).
+And populated by Kevin Didelot in 2018